 Customer Relationship Management.
-We offer a completely customized CRM solution for clients.
+We offer a completely customized web enabled CRM solution for clients.
 Our CRM solution encompasses a full-scale customer contact management service offering, as well as a fully integrated customer analysis program.
 All customer contacts are captured and customer purchases are documented.
 Full-scale reporting on all customer transactions is available for evaluation purposes.
 Through each of our customer touch-points, information can be analyzed and processed for current or future use in business evaluation, product effectiveness and positioning, and supply chain planning.

 Customer Order Assistance.
 An important feature of evolving commerce is the ability for the customer to speak with a live customer service representative.
-Our experience has been that a majority of consumers tell us they visited the web location for information, but not all of those consumers chose to place their order online.
-Our customer care services utilize features that integrate voice, e-mail, standard mail, data and Internet chat communications to respond to and handle customer inquiries.
-Our customer care representatives answer various questions, acting as virtual representatives of our client's organization, regarding order status, shipping, billing, returns and product information and availability as well as a variety of other questions.
-For certain clients, we handle Level I and Level II technical support.
-Level I technical support involves assisting clients' customer.
-Our web-enabled customer care technology identifies each customer contact automatically and routes it to the available customer care representative who is individually trained in the client's business and products.
+Our experience has been that many consumers tell us they visited the web location for information, but not all of those consumers chose to place their order online.
+Our customer care services utilize features that integrate voice, e-mail, standard mail, fax, data and Internet chat communications to respond to and handle customer inquiries.
+Our customer care representatives answer various questions, acting as virtual representatives of our clients' organization, regarding order status, shipping, billing, returns and product information and availability as well as a variety of other questions.
+Our web-enabled customer care technology identifies each customer contact automatically and routes it to the appropriate customer care representative who is individually trained in the clients' business and products.

-Our web-enabled customer care centers are designed so that our customer care representatives can handle several different clients and products in a shared environment, thereby creating economy of scale benefits for our clients as well as highly customized dedicated support models that provide the ultimate customer experience and brand reinforcement.
+Our web-enabled customer care centers are flexibly designed so that our customer care representatives can handle either several different clients and products in a shared agent environment, thereby creating economy of scale benefits for our clients, or through a highly customized dedicated agent support model that provides the ultimate customer experience and brand reinforcement.
 Our advanced technology also enables our representatives to up-sell, cross-sell and inform customers of other products and sales opportunities.
 The web-enabled customer care center is fully integrated into the data management and order processing system, allowing full visibility into customer history and customer trends.
 Through this fully integrated system, we are able to provide a complete customer care solution.